markopav88/Brev-Project-1--Fine-tuning-Mistral-7B-using-QLoRA/README.md

 ### **1. Purpose**

 To provide users with a streamlined, cost-effective method for fine-tuning the Mistral 7B language model using QLoRA (Quantized Low-Rank Adaptation).
 This process leverages quantization and LoRA techniques to optimize computational resources while enhancing model performance on specific datasets.
+Here this was done using NVIDIAS BREV platform to aggregate the GPU power needed to train and fine tune Mistral 7B on my data.

 ---